trust-mfn-berlin/animals-as-objects/vault/story.using-cycladophora.md

 [^2]: James D. Hays, John Imbrie, and Nicholas J. Shackleton.
 “Variations in the Earth’s Orbit: Pacemaker of the Ice Ages”. _Science_ 194 (1976): 1121-1132. https://doi.org/10.1126/science.194.4270.1121

 [^3]: Paul Edwards. _A Vast Machine: Computer Models, Climate Data, and the Politics of Global Warming_.
-Cambridge (MA) and London: MIT Press, 2010.
+Cambridge: MIT Press, 2010.